22388o/miscellaneous/snowflake-proxy/README.md

-# Build a TOR Project SNOWFLAKE Proxy for Raspberry Pi
+# Build a TOR Project SNOWFLAKE Proxy from the source

 ## Build the image yourself from the git repository